Dynamic Spectrum Access in Time-varying Environment: Distributed Learning Beyond Expectation Optimization: Multi-agent Learning Approach

 which always holds for all $n \in \mathcal{N}$, $a_n \in \mathcal{A}_n$ and $a'_n \in \mathcal{A}_n$.
 According to Definition 2, it is proved that the formulated opportunistic channel access game with QoS provisioning is an OPG with $\phi_u$ serving as an ordinal potential function.
-Therefore, Theorem \ref{tm:potential_game} is proved. \end{IEEEproof}
+Therefore, Theorem \ref{tm:potential_game} is proved\footnote{The presented proof is for scenarios with TDMA policy.
+If CSMA policy is applied, (\ref{eq:utility_v}) is given by:

+Then, the same result characterized by (\ref{eq:utility_equal_potential_v}) can be obtained using similar proof lines in \cite{dynamic_selection1}.
+Finally, Theorem 1 can also be proved following the same methodology.}. \end{IEEEproof}